Kenmore, Washington: Great Depression, World War II and post-war redevelopment

 Once the Great Depression hit, Kenmore became home for a small settlement of workers under President Franklin D. Roosevelt's Back to the Land program.
-Paid by the Works Progress Administration, a small number of workers were resettled in an area of north-central Kenmore where lumberjacks and their wives had been known to settle before, which became known as "Voucherville", after the vouchers the WPA paid in lieu of a cash salary.
+Paid by the Works Progress Administration, a small number of workers were resettled in an area of north-central Kenmore where lumberjacks and their wives had been known to settle before, which became known as "Voucherville", after the vouchers the WPA paid between rounds of employment in lieu of a cash salary.

 After the end of World War II, Kenmore became home to US Army Nike Hercules missile batteries as part of cold-war era defense plans.
 These nuclear-tipped anti-aircraft missiles were intended to protect Seattle and environs from Soviet bombers, should war break out.
 They were removed in 1974.

 The post-war era largely transformed downtown.
 Kenmore Air Harbor, which today is one of the world's largest seaplane-only airports, opened not far from the old location of the Blind Pig; Kenmore Air itself today runs a fleet of seaplanes serving waterside destinations throughout Cascadia.
 At the same time, Kenmore's immediate proximity to Seattle—just two miles (3 km) north of modern Seattle city limits— made it an early target of post-war housing development.
 The first plats in the new Uplake neighborhood were sold in 1954.
 Housing development continued throughout the Kenmore area for the next several decades, mostly following the postwar suburban model; industrial and commercial growth followed quickly behind, and within a few decades, most of the old Kenmore dining and drinking had vanished, replaced by shopping centers, industrial development, and housing.
 However, one part of this new development brought its own history along with it: the Jewel Box Building in downtown Kenmore is a Seattle World's Fair artifact, moved from Seattle Center to Kenmore after the end of the fair in October, 1962.